consequently/consequently-hugo/content/presentation/2025/whl-a.md

-In October, I will be giving the *[2025 Wendy Huang Lectures](https://consequently.org/p/whl)* at the invitation of the Taiwan Association for Logic, Methodology and Philosophy of Science, at NTU Taiwan, in Taipei.
+In October, I will be giving the *[2025 Wendy Huang Lectures](https://consequently.org/p/whl)* at the invitation of the Taiwan Association for Logic, Methodology and Philosophy of Science, at National Taiwan University, in Taipei.
 In preparation for those lectures, I'm trying out the ideas in three sessions in the Metpahysics and Logic Group at Arché.
 The three talks
 are: